ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 - Easily restore your database from a backup.
 - Includes a batch file to easily pull updates from a remote git repository.
 - Add custom commands to the discord server that can call other batch files.
+- Ability to download logs remotely from the server from desired folders.

 ## Installation
 - Download the latest release from [here](https://github.com/ZzBombardierzZ/EpochRemote-DiscordBot/archive/refs/heads/main.zip) and extract the bot.exe file into it's own folder.
 It's important to put it in a containing folder as it spits out a config file and log folder when it starts.